andornagy/andor-starter-theme/README.md

 npm start
 ```

-Once you are done editing the files from `src` folder you can press `Ctrl + C` on your keyboard and then `Y` key to stop the script from watching the changes.
+**(Not important)** Once you are done editing the files from `src` folder you can focus your cursor on the launched server and then press `Ctrl + C` on your keyboard and then `Y` key to stop the script from watching the changes.

 ## Production build